captn3m0/ideas/README.md

 An RSS feed to follow updates on applications would be nice.
 Details: https://github.com/RSS-Bridge/rss-bridge/issues/1352.

+# Calendar Feed for Event Websites

+Would be great if I could open my Calendar application and immediately look at events that are happening around me.
+Aim is to subscribe to "Fun Events - Bangalore (Insider)" or "Plays in Bengaluru (BookMyShow)" calendars for eg.

+Insider has an API that could help with this: https://api.insider.in/home?filterBy=go-out&city=bangalore

 # SVG to PNG on the Edge

 I wanted to generate SVG images based on Social Media sharing templates that could be re-purposed as header images for any of my articles.
 Such a solution would help bloggers immensely, since your Open Graph images can be easily dynamically generated.
 Same goes for people with static sites.
 (Generating a static SVG is much easier than generating PNG images).